 |CAGR||Compound annual growth rate, for reinvesting systems.|

-The required price data resolution depends on the strategy to be tested.
-For long-term systems, such as options trading or portfolio rebalancing, daily data as provided from Yahoo™ or Quandl™ is normally sufficient.
-For day trading strategies, use historical data with 1-minute price ticks (M1 data, .t6 files) that is freely available from most broker APIs.
-For scalping strategies that open or close trades in minutes, you'll need quote based price ticks (T1 data, .t1 files).
-And for backtesting high frequency trading systems that must react in microseconds, you'll need order book data with exchange time stamps, as available from some data vendors in NxCore tape format.
-For testing with T1 or NxCore data, Zorro S is required.
+The required price history resolution, and whether using TICKS mode or not, depends on the strategy to be tested.
+As a rule of thumb, the duration of the shortest trade should cover at least 20 prices in the historical data.
+For long-term systems, such as options trading or portfolio rebalancing, daily data as provided from Google™ or Quandl™ is normally sufficient.
+Day trading strategies need historical data with 1-minute resolution (M1 data, .t6 files) that is freely available from many brokers.
+If entry or exit limits are used and the trades have only a duration of a few bars, TICKS mode is mandatory.
+Scalping strategies that open or close trades in minutes require high resolution price history - normally T1 data in .t1 files.
+For backtesting high frequency trading systems that must react in microseconds, you'll need order book or BBO (Best Bid and Offer) price quotes with exchange time stamps, available from data vendors in CSV or NxCore tape format.
+An example of how to test a HFT system can be found on Financial Hacker.
+For testing with T1, BBO, or NxCore data, Zorro S is required.

-The .t6 and .t1 file formats are described in the import chapter.
-In T1 data, any tick represents a price change by a new price quote.
+The .t6 and .t1 file formats are described in the Price History chapter.
+In T1 data, any tick represents a price quote.
 In M1 data, a tick represents one minute.
-Because many price quotes can arrive in a single second, T1 data contains a lot more price ticks than M1 data.
-Using T1 data affects the backtest, especially when the TICKS flag is set.
+Since the price tick resolution of .t1 and .t6 files is not fixed, .t1 files can theoretically contain M1 data and .t6 files can contain T1 data - but normally it's the other way around.
+Often many price quotes arrive in a single second, therefore T1 data contains a lot more price ticks than M1 data.
+Using T1 data can have a strong effect on the backtest realism, especially when the strategy uses short time frames or small price differences.
 Trade management functions (TMFs) are called more often, the tick function is executed more often, and trade entry and exit conditions are simulated with higher precision.

-For using T1 historical price data, just set the History string in the script accordingly, f.i. with History = ".t1".
+For using T1 historical price data, set the History string in the script to the ending of the T1 files (usually History = ".t1").
 Zorro will then load its price history from .t1 files.
 Make sure that you have downloaded the required files before, either with the Download script, or from the Zorro download page.
-Special streaming data formats such as NxCore should be directly read by script with the priceQuote function.
+Special streaming data formats such as NxCore can be directly read by script with the priceQuote function.
 An example can be found under Fill mode.

 A backtest with T1 data in TICKS mode takes a long time and needs a lot of memory.
 Due to the high memory requirement, not more than one or two years can be backtested with T1 data.
 Even with non-scalping strategies T1 backtests can produce different results than M1 backtests.
 Differences arise from the different composition of M1 ticks on the broker's price server, and from different trade entry and exit prices.
 For instance, a trade at 15:00:01 would be entered at the first price quote after 15:00:01 in T1 mode, but at the close of the 15:00:00 M1 tick (or the open of the 15:01:00 tick) in M1 mode.
-Therefore M1 entry/exit prices can be off by one minute compared to T1 prices.
+Therefore M1 entry/exit prices can be off by up to one minute compared to T1 prices.
 If this difference is relevant for your strategy, test it with T1 data.
-Alternatively, the TickFix variable can shift M1 ticks forward or backward in time and compensate differences.
+The TickFix variable can shift M1 ticks forward or backward in time and test their effect on the result.